Cat People (Putting Out Fire): Release and aftermath

-"Cat People (Putting Out Fire)" was released as a single in April 1982.
+"Cat People (Putting Out Fire)" was released as a single on 12 March 1982.
 Because of Moroder's contract, the single was issued by MCA Records.
 The B-side was "Paul's Theme (Jogging Chase)", a Moroder composition from the Cat People soundtrack.
 The single appeared in numerous different edits.
 The full-length 6:45 version appeared on the soundtrack album and the 12" single, while a 4:08 edited version was made for the 7" release.
 In Australia, a 9:20 edit, featuring additional saxophone and synthesiser, was released on a 12" single.
 Other edits made included a 3:18 edit for American and German promos and a 3:08 edit for Dutch promos.
 A 4:55 mix appears in the Cat People film itself, with additional panther roars.

 Upon release, the single was a commercial success.
 The 7" single reached number 26 on the UK Singles Chart, remaining on the chart for six weeks, and at number 13 in Canada.
 In the US, the 7" single charted on three different Billboard charts: it peaked at number 67 on the Pop Singles chart, remaining there for 10 weeks; at number 9 on the Mainstream Rock chart, remaining there for 20 weeks; and at number 14 on the Club Play Singles chart, remaining there for 16 weeks.
 In other countries, it peaked at number 1 in New Zealand, remaining there for three weeks, as well as in Sweden for four weeks.
 It was also number 1 in Norway for seven consecutive weeks, and then returned to the top for a further week.
 The single also peaked at number 1 in Finland.

 An RCA executive believed that the collaboration would result in a more "user-friendly" album like Young Americans (1975).
 The executive told a colleague: "If it isn't too much trouble, it would be nice if DB went into the studio and recorded a real album".
 He did not, instead acting in the Alan Clarke play Baal and appeared in more films, including The Hunger and Merry Christmas, Mr. Lawrence, both released in 1983.

 Alongside appearing on the accompanying soundtrack album in 1982, "Cat People (Putting Out Fire)" has been released on various compilation albums.
 The full-length version appeared on the US release Bowie: The Singles 1969–1993 in 1993, on the 2003 edition of Bowie's Sound + Vision collection, and on Re:Call 3, part of the A New Career in a New Town (1977–1982) boxed set, in 2017.
 The shorter 7" single edit has appeared on some versions of Best of Bowie (2002) and on The Platinum Collection (2005).